tinevez/matlab-tree/README.md

-matlab-tree
+# matlab-tree
 ===========

-A MATLAB class to represent the tree data structure.
+A MATLAB class to represent tree data.